awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

       Enter the CodeDeploy application and deployment group, Amazon ECS task definition, and AppSpec file information, and then choose **Next**\.
 **Note**
 The **Amazon ECS \(Blue/Green\)** action requires an imageDetail\.json file as an input artifact to the deploy action\.
 Because the Amazon ECR source action creates this file, pipelines with an Amazon ECR source action do not need to provide an `imageDetail.json` file\.
-For more information, see [imageDetail\.json File for Amazon ECS Blue/Green Deployment Actions](file-reference.md#file-reference-ecs-bluegreen)\.
+For more information, see [imageDetail\.json file for Amazon ECS blue/green deployment actions](file-reference.md#file-reference-ecs-bluegreen)\.

-      For a tutorial about creating a pipeline for blue\-green deployments to an Amazon ECS cluster with CodeDeploy, see [Tutorial: Create a Pipeline with an Amazon ECR Source and ECS\-to\-CodeDeploy Deployment](tutorials-ecs-ecr-codedeploy.md)\.
+      For a tutorial about creating a pipeline for blue\-green deployments to an Amazon ECS cluster with CodeDeploy, see [Tutorial: Create a pipeline with an Amazon ECR source and ECS\-to\-CodeDeploy deployment](tutorials-ecs-ecr-codedeploy.md)\.
     + **AWS Service Catalog**

       Choose **Enter deployment configuration** if you want to use fields in the console to specify your configuration, or choose **Configuration file** if you have a separate configuration file\.
 Enter product and configuration information, and then choose **Next**\.

-      For a tutorial about deploying product changes to AWS Service Catalog with your pipeline, see [Tutorial: Create a Pipeline That Deploys to AWS Service Catalog](tutorials-S3-servicecatalog.md)\.
+      For a tutorial about deploying product changes to AWS Service Catalog with your pipeline, see [Tutorial: Create a pipeline that deploys to AWS Service Catalog](tutorials-S3-servicecatalog.md)\.
     + **Alexa Skills Kit**

       In **Alexa Skill ID**, enter the skill ID for your Alexa skill\.
 In **Client ID** and **Client secret**, enter the credentials generated using a Login with Amazon \(LWA\) security profile\.
 In **Refresh token**, enter the refresh token you generated using the ASK CLI command for retrieving a refresh token\.
 Choose **Next**\.

-      For a tutorial about deploying Alexa skills with your pipeline and generating the LWA credentials, see [Tutorial: Create a Pipeline That Deploys an Amazon Alexa Skill](tutorials-alexa-skills-kit.md)\.
+      For a tutorial about deploying Alexa skills with your pipeline and generating the LWA credentials, see [Tutorial: Create a pipeline that deploys an Amazon Alexa skill](tutorials-alexa-skills-kit.md)\.
     + **Amazon S3**

       In **Bucket**, enter the name of the S3 bucket you want to use\.
 Choose **Extract file before deploy** if the input artifact to your deploy stage is a ZIP file\.
 If **Extract file before deploy** is selected, you may optionally enter a value for **Deployment path** to which your ZIP file will be unzipped\.
 If it is not selected, you are required to to enter a value in **S3 object key**\.